 Cottonwood Charter School reclassifies EL students to Reclassified English Fluent Proficient (RFEP) at the point when specialized language and academic support services are deemed no longer needed for ELs to be successful in their educational program at a level commensurate to non-ELs.
-This decision is made using English language proficiency assessment criteria using the ELPAC, Smarter Balanced Assessment Consortium (SBAC), or California Alternative Assessment (CAA) scores in English-Language Arts, teacher evaluation, and parent consultation.
+This decision is made using criteria that include assessment of English language proficiency using the ELPAC, Smarter Balanced Assessment Consortium (SBAC) or California Alternative Assessment (CAA) scores in English-Language Arts, teacher evaluation, and parent consultation.